 Prerequisites

-Before embarking on a project, bachelor's, or master's thesis at the Chair of Thermal Energy Techology, it is recommended to have successfully completed foundational university courses in thermodynamics, process engineering, physics, inorganic chemistry, and/or physical chemistry for engineers.
-Refreshing one's understanding of the course contents is also advisable.
+Before embarking on a master's or bachelor's thesis, or an academic project at the Chair of Thermal Energy Techology, students are expected to have successfully completed foundational courses in thermodynamics, process engineering, physics, inorganic chemistry, and/or physical chemistry for engineers.
+A thorough revision of the relevant course material is strongly recommended.

 Topics